Flying

 G-MYGH

-The first aircraft I purchased was old Rans S6 ESD that had been refurbished by Dave Almay at Skycraft for the pricey sum of £13K.
-It had a small 40lt fuel tank and was powered by a tiny 500cc pull start Rotax 503 two-stroke engine It was so underpowered I had to use the curvature of the earth for it to climb.
-The Rans was made from simple steel tubes and covered with a nylon tent type material which was literally laced together with string.
-You could look down and see the ground when you were flying along through the laces.
+The first aircraft I purchased was an old Rans S6 ESD, refurbished by Dave Almay at Skycraft for the hefty price of £13K.
+It featured a small 40-liter fuel tank and was powered by a modest 500cc Rotax 503 two-stroke engine with a pull start.
+The engine was so underpowered that I had to use the curvature of the Earth to gain any altitude.
+The Rans was constructed from basic steel tubes and covered with a nylon tent-like material, which was laced together with string.
+While flying, you could actually see the ground through the laces.

-The aircraft was damaged in a storm whilst parked on the ground and was written off by the insurance company.
-Needing another aircraft to do my charity flight (see flyer magazine below).
+Unfortunately, the aircraft was damaged in a storm while parked on the ground and was subsequently written off by the insurance company.
+I was in need of another aircraft to complete my charity flight (see flyer magazine below).

 G-BZNH - Rans S6 ES 582